Rajat-Saxena/movie-budget-analysis/README.md

 ### Best small budget movies
 For this finding, I restricted movies with budget in the first quartile (without adjustment).
 I also added a filter for movies to have a minimum rating of 6.0 and having at least 10 votes.

-The most famous movies in this list are _Whiplash, 12 Angry Men, Pulp Fiction_, and _One Flew Over the Cuckoo's Nest_.
+Popular movies in this list are _Whiplash, 12 Angry Men, Pulp Fiction_, and _One Flew Over the Cuckoo's Nest_.

 Rank | Movie | Year | Budget | Rating | Votes
 -----|-------|------|--------|--------|-------